gravitational/teleport/rfd/00xx-kubernetes-access-cluster-discovery.md

 Teleport will provide a simple CLI program to simplify the EKS Auto-Discovery process and cluster permissions management.

-When `teleport discovery bootstrap` detects that it has AWS discovery enabled and `eks` is defined in types, it will create the required RBAC permissions and assign them to Teleport Role ARN.
+When `teleport discovery bootstrap` detects that it has AWS discovery enabled and `eks` is defined in types, it will create the required RBAC permissions and assign them to Teleport's IAM Role ARN.

 `teleport discovery bootstrap` must run with an IAM identity that is mapped into `system:masters` for every cluster it is expected to discover and will have the following behavior: